Most garage doors are now made from aluminium or composites as they’re lightweight, and last longer compared to their older timber counterparts.

 After the cutting and sanding, I tried to round off the sharp edges created by the cuts.
 I wasn’t very particular with this either since it was a worn, rustic, industrial look I was going for.

 CLEAN UP THE ROT: The bottom section had some areas that were starting to rot, so I cut about an inch and a half off the bottom section.

 Once I cut the sections in half, I had to cut about an inch off what used to be each edge of the sections so the width of the edges would be the same.

 Figuring out which style of legs to make was the next step.
-I thought about regular post legs, angled legs, pedestal legs, even tensegrity legs.
-Finally my wife showed me a wonderful how-to on making a farmhouse table.
+I thought about regular post legs, angled legs, pedestal legs, and even tensegrity legs.
+Finally, my wife showed me a wonderful how-to on making a farmhouse table.

 CAREFULLY sweep a torch over the wood allowing the flame to scorch the wood.
 You don’t want to burn the wood to ashes, just char the outer grains to a nice dark brown/black.
 I varied the amount of charring over the wood to give it some variety.

 Once you have a level of blackening you are happy with, take a wire brush and scour off the charred wood.
 The more you burn it the more material you will remove.
 The flame burns the softer part of the grain and hardly touches the harder parts.